swblain-glyndwr/personal_project/README.md

 > N.B.
 Tags are primarily used for reporting, but those prefaced with square brackets will be ignored by the reporting scripts and can therefore be used to inform the algorithm of something, e.g. `AdBrandName` tells the reporting to produce a cut of the results for all ads tagged as this, while something like `[TestGroup]NewAlgoOnly` could be used to make ads eligible for a specific variant of the algorithm only, and would not automatically generate a cut within the results.

 ### Responsibilities
-- Trade/OSA (On-site Advertising): Maintaining accurate input to the sheet
+- Trade/OSA (On-site Advertising) team: Ensuring input to the sheet is complete and accurate
-- Data: The file itself (tabs, columns/table schema, input validation etc.)
+- Data team: Managing the file itself (tabs, columns/table schema, input validation etc.)

 ## Engine
 ### Configuration
 The engine is built around a central config that aims to make management of the algorithm much easier via:
 - Providing a single source of truth for algorithm parameters (that is version controlled)
-- Facilitating easy changes to the way ads are assigned accross for each location
+- Facilitating easy changes to the way ads are assigned accross each location
-- Enabling refactoring of new data sources
+- Making data sources used throughout the process clear and visible

-The idea is that parameters are _defined_ in the config, and the code _applies_ what has been defined in the config.
+The idea is that parameters and resources are _defined_ in the config, and the code _applies_ what has been defined in the config.

 #### Client-wise structure
 Configs are kept as JSON in the `config/` directory, with the file being named after the client (e.g. `config/next_uk.json`).
 The intent is that this client-wise config structure will enable easier horizontal scaling of the process to other countries/TP clients in future, however the process of personalising ads is currently only active for Next UK.

-Tasks use `CLIENT` to control which config to retrieve and map process table names (check out the `['tables']['write']` section of the config).
+Tasks use `CLIENT` to control which config to retrieve and map parameterised process table names (check out the `['tables']['write']` section of the config).
 `CLIENT` is inferred from the job name when run as a job (via the job parser in `dsutils.argparser`) but can be passed manually to the script when running interactively.

 #### Configuring assignments for locations
-Examples of various location configurations have been provided in the Appendix.
+Examples of various assignment configurations for different locations have been provided in the Appendix.

 ### Assignments
 The production assignments job is: [mktg_next_uk_nextads](https://adb-6188831950334199.19.azuredatabricks.net/jobs/851069914792732?o=6188831950334199)

 This job:
 - Reads, validates and loads the control sheet from google sheets into Databricks
-- Parses the item to attribute to theme mappings defined in the control sheet
+- Parses and maps the item:attribute and attribute:theme lookups defined in the control sheet
-- Performs inferencing of the lightweight model
+- Performs inferencing using the lightweight model
 - Applies the ad feedback loop (if enabled)
 - Assigns ads to customers for each location, depending on model scores, config and customer cells
 - Performs QA checks on the assignments and tables (e.g. Primary Key validity)

-__NOTE__: This job is currently (2025-11-21), split into two jobs, with the control sheet load, item-theme parsing and lightweight modelling having been moved to [mktg_next_uk_nextads_load_control_sheet](https://adb-6188831950334199.19.azuredatabricks.net/jobs/35962584101213?o=6188831950334199).
+__NOTE__: This job is currently (2025-11-21) split into two jobs, with the control sheet load, item-theme parsing and lightweight modelling having been moved to [mktg_next_uk_nextads_load_control_sheet](https://adb-6188831950334199.19.azuredatabricks.net/jobs/35962584101213?o=6188831950334199).
 This is done to accommodate external modelling - i.e. the Next Best Label model - which takes several hours to run.
-The ad assignment and QA taks remain in the original job.
+The ad assignment and QA tasks remain in the original job.

 #### Ad feedback loop
 The ad feedback loop centres around the function `Assignment.get_ad_feedback_scores()`, which is applied to the base relevance scores provided by whichever internal or extenal model is being used.
 The function boosts/penalises ads in the final ranking based on the ad's current commercial performance.
 There is a [wiki page](https://dev.azure.com/Next-Technology/DirectoryMarketing.Personalisation/_wiki/wikis/Directory%20Marketing%20Platform/50090/Ad-Feedback-Loop) that runs through how the loop works, with a number of worked examples.

 #### Assignments - Dev
 There is an equivalent 'dev' assignments job [dev_mktg_next_uk_nextads](https://adb-6188831950334199.19.azuredatabricks.net/jobs/518755454712672?o=6188831950334199) that can be used for end-to-end testing.
-The difference being that this job is:
+The differences between this and the 'prod' version of the job is that the 'dev' job is:
 - Not scheduled
 - Writes all data to copies of the process tables in the `ds_sandbox` schema instead of the `warehouse` schema (which contains the production tables).
-This happens automatically via the `dsutils.argparser` at the start of each task.
+This happens automatically at the start of each task via the argument parser (`dsutils.argparser`), which defines the `job_env`, which in turn defines the write schema at the start of each task.

 NOTE: When running scripts interactively, the process will default to 'dev' at runtime, via the same `dsutils.argparser`.